johnmiller/learn-kafka/README.md

 - Clients initiate connectivity through a bootstrap server, typically one of several Kafka brokers listed in the --bootstrap-server parameter, which provides initial metadata.
 - To ensure resilience, production setups should specify multiple brokers in --bootstrap-server parameters or use DNS for load balancing.
 - If a broker failure occurs, clients can send a new metadata request to a bootstrap server to discover new partition leaders, enabling uninterrupted message production or consumption by establishing connections with the newly elected leaders.

+### Chapter 8
+- Producers in Kafka typically use either the official Kafka Java library or librdkafka.
+Avoid using other libraries due to potential lack of features and optimizations.
+- The producer workflow involves serialization, partitioning, and buffer management.
+- Handling acknowledgments (ACKs) in the producer includes timeout settings and retry mechanisms.
+- Kafka brokers delegate much of their work to clients, focusing on message reception and efficient message persistence.
+- Upon receiving a produce request, the broker writes data to the operating system’s page cache, potentially waiting for followers to replicate before sending an ACK.
+- Network threads manage message reception, queuing them for I/O threads to write to the filesystem.
+- Kafka relies on the operating system to persist messages to disk, with options to influence disk flush timing.
+- Broker components can be optimized and configured for specific use cases, with professional support advised for complex environments.
+- Kafka’s data structures—including metadata, checkpoints, and topics—organize and manage data within brokers.
+- Partitions divide topics into segments, each with log and index files for efficient data retrieval.
+- Log data and indices optimize message storage and retrieval within log segments.
+- Segments, based on size or time, manage partition growth and optimize data storage efficiency.
+- Replication involves followers fetching data from leaders, ensuring all brokers stay up-to-date.
+- In-sync replicas (ISRs) are followers that have received all messages from the leader within a specified time frame.
+- The Log End Offset (LEO) marks the last received message position, determining ISR status.
+- The High Watermark (HWM) indicates the offset replicated and committed to by all ISRs, affecting message consumption and availability.
+- Delays in replication can slow down or halt message consumption and production, with ISR lag affecting HWM and consumer availability.
+- Adjusting parameters such as replica.lag.time.max.ms and acks=all can affect replication efficiency and system performance, requiring careful configuration for balance.